html-next/flexi/README.md

 ### Container

-Container is an Ember component which set's its class depending on it's current width and your defined breakpoint prefixes.
+Container is an Ember component which sets it's class depending on it's current width and your defined breakpoint prefixes.
 There are two forms of containers, `<container>` and `<grid responsive>`.

 The container class will be of the form: